k2589/diligent-hickory-33f37/privacy-policy.md

 We use the information we collect in various ways, including to:

-*   Provide, operate, and maintain our website
+*   Provide, operate, and maintain our plugin

 *   Improve, personalize, and expand our website

-*   Understand and analyze how you use our website
+*   Understand and analyze how you use our plugin

 *   Develop new products, services, features, and functionality

 *   Communicate with you, either directly or through one of our partners, including for customer service, to provide you with updates and other information relating to the website, and for marketing and promotional purposes

-*   Send you emails

 *   Find and prevent fraud

 ## Log Files

 J4F follows a standard procedure of using log files.
-These files log visitors when they visit websites.
+These files log visitors when they visit the plugin.
 All hosting companies do this and a part of hosting services' analytics.
-The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
-These are not linked to any information that is personally identifiable.
-The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.
+The information collected by log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
+These are not linked to any personally identifiable information.
+The purpose of the information is for analyzing trends, administering the plugin, tracking users' movements on the website, and gathering demographic information.

 ## Advertising Partners Privacy Policies

-You may consult this list to find the Privacy Policy for each of the advertising partners of J4F.
+Currently, we have no advertisement partners, but if we will, the next topic might be relevant:

 Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on J4F, which are sent directly to users' browser.
 They automatically receive your IP address when this occurs.
 These technologies are used to measure the effectiveness of their advertising campaigns and/or to personalize the advertising content that you see on websites that you visit.

 Note that J4F has no access to or control over these cookies that are used by third-party advertisers.

-## Third Party Privacy Policies
+## Third-Party Privacy Policies

-J4F's Privacy Policy does not apply to other advertisers or websites.
+J4F's Privacy Policy does not apply to other plugins, advertisers, or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.